Soledad Miranda

 La familia y uno más

 This comedy was released in September 1965.
 It is a sequel to La gran familia (1962; by the same director), which was one of the most famous films of Spanish cinema.
-The enormous box office success of La gran familia led to two sequels: La familia y uno más and La familia, bien gracias (as well as a TV movie in 1999).
-The life of the large family of Carlos Alonso, an architect’s assistant, has undergone many changes with the passage of years.
-The birth of his sixteenth child, little Maria, coincides with the death of his wife.
-His grandfather also has passed away.
-His godfather, a pastry maker, has married and his sons have been growing quickly.
-His elder daughter has become engaged, while his son who studied architecture is a famous architect.
-Nevertheless, the father still must take care of the rest of his children.
-Also, his first grandson is born, and Carlos begins to fear the day he will be left alone.
-Soledad plays Patricia, a young wealthy girl with bad eyesight (she wears a pair of oversized glasses).
-Her car crashes several times in the movie with Carlos's car.
-She is really pretty and amusing, with her "blonde" appearance, beautiful smile, and her stunning big black eyes.
-At the end of the film, she becomes the fiancée of Carlos's son (the architect).
-Soledad herself drove the car for stunts where her character crashes with another.
+The enormous box office success of La gran familia led to two sequels: La familia y... uno más and La familia, bien gracias (as well as a TV movie in 1999).
+Soledad plays a young wealthy girl with bad eyesight (she wears a pair of oversized glasses).
+Her car crashes several times in the movie with the lead actor's car.
+Soledad herself drove the car for the stunts.
 One of the crashes was a bit too hard and it made Soledad afraid of driving.

 ¡Es mi hombre!
 (1966)...Leonor Jiménez